View your child's medical records and schedule appointments through our secure, online portal, day or night.

 While still in the womb, some babies have problems with how their organs and body parts form, how they work, or how their bodies turn food into energy.
 These health problems are called birth defects.

 There are more than 4,000 different kinds of birth defects, ranging from minor ones that need no treatment to serious ones that cause disabilities or require medical or surgical treatment.
-According to the March of Dimes, 1 out of every 33 babies born each year in the United States has a birth defect.

 If a baby is born with a part of the body that is missing or malformed, it is called a structural birth defect.
 Heart defects are the most common type of structural defect.
 Others include spina bifida, cleft palate, clubfoot, and congenital dislocated hip.